 Julia can walk along the small path in the SENSE-GARDEN and experience smells from flowers and touch the leaves of plants and trees placed along the path.
 Initially, soothing sounds from birds are playing in the small speakers concealed in the garden; the screens show videos from the mountains surrounding her village, where she lived with her husband and children.
 This always calms her down.
 Next, some pictures from the local farm where she used to work are shown.
 Julia is now surrounded by images and sounds from her younger times.

 Suddenly she is inside her favorite park, where she used to go for walks with her kids, with the beautiful gardens bandstand and the small lake with the fountain, the church in the back.
 She can hear the sound of the water and smell the scent of the pine trees.
 All the memories come back to her.
 She feels happy and wants to share this with Jonathan, her caregiver, standing next to her.
 This short visit to the SENSE-GARDEN really makes her day brighter.

 Julia's favourite music starts playing in the garden.
 The music brings her back to the memories of her youth.
 She likes to talk about the moments she listened to that music and share the emotions associated to those times.
 Jonathan, the caregiver, is willing to listen to the stories she tells him.
 That helps him to better care for her, and engage with her in a subject that she enjoys talking about.

 Jonathan smiles when remembering how she felt lonely and almost stopped talking after just a few weeks in the residence, after she was taken from her home, and that now she looks again happy, her memory seems better and she is so talkative.
-Since she started her daily visits to the SENSE-GARDEN the behavioural and psychological symptoms are rarer.
-She is now on a lower dosage of psychotropic medication.
+Since she started her daily visits to the SENSE-GARDEN the behavioural and psychological symptoms are reduced.